Maharashtra: India’s Secret Garden?

 But beyond that, Maharashtra is home to vineyards, caves, palm-fringed beaches, mountains and forts to rival those of other states.

-So you can imagine my excitement when I heard about Atma Journeys and the ethical trips that they are putting together in Maharashtra, and the chance to join them in January next year!
+So you can imagine my excitement when I heard about Atma Journeys and the ethical trips that they are putting together in Maharashtra, and the chance to join them this year!

 Add to that when I heard that ‘atma’ means ‘soul’ in Hindi, I knew I had to get involved…